← AI Operations Tools

 # T = 100 → transformative (check 100 outputs in the time of 1)

 The Verification Quadrant maps the two components of this ratio.
 Tasks in the AI Sweet Spot have high T - hard to calculate, easy to verify.
 This is the P vs NP intuition applied to operations.
-Generating a solution is expensive.
-Checking it is cheap.
-That asymmetry is where automation creates leverage.
+Generating a solution is expensive but checking it is cheap, and that asymmetry is where automation creates leverage.

 The Verification Trap kills more AI pilots than technical failure.
 The task looks automatable because generation is easy.
 But "is this output correct?" requires human judgment that scales linearly with volume.
 T approaches 1.
 You end up paying for generation and review instead of just doing the work once.